CaptainDreamcast/prism/README.md

 ```

 The load function is called after screen-wide components (physics handler, animation handler, collision handler, etc.) have finished loading.
-The update function is called once a frame after the libtari components' update functions have been called.
+The update function is called once a frame after the prism components' update functions have been called.
-The draw function is called once a frame after the libtari components' drawing functions have been called.
+The draw function is called once a frame after the prism components' drawing functions have been called.
 All update functions are called before the drawing functions.
 The unload function is called when screen handling is aborted or switches to another screen.
 The getNextScreen function is called once per frame after drawing has concluded and is used to control the game flow.
 If it returns a NULL pointer, nothing happens.
 If it calls the abortScreenHandling() function, the program leaves the screen handler and resumes operation after the startScreenHandling function.
 If it returns a pointer to a screen, screen handling switches to the screen the pointer points to.

 ## Memory handler
-Used with `#include <tari/memoryhandler.h>`
+Used with `#include <prism/memoryhandler.h>`

 Memory handling for texture memory and standard memory allocation.
 Works based on stacks.
 Memory stack entries can be pushed and popped.
 When a memory stack entry is popped, all memory that was allocated while the entry was on top is deallocated.
 As an example, this is the way memory handling is used during screen handling: Before the screen is loaded a new entry is pushed to the memory stack.
 After the screen is unloaded, the entry is popped.
 On the upside, this reduces memory leaks and faulty memory frees.
 On the flipside, it makes carrying over allocated data over multiple screens difficult.